Humanitarian impact of the war in Donbas: Abductions and torture

-Since the start of the war, many people were taken hostage or abducted by Russia's controlled extremists affiliated with the Donetsk and Luhansk people's republics.
-Apart from ordinary citizens taken as forced labour by the Russia's controlled extremists, these include journalists, city officials, local politicians, and members of the Organization for Security and Co-operation in Europe (OSCE).
+Since the start of the war, many people were taken hostage or abducted by separatists affiliated with the Donetsk and Luhansk people's republics.
+Apart from ordinary citizens taken as forced labour by separatists, these include journalists, city officials, local politicians, and members of the Organization for Security and Co-operation in Europe (OSCE).
 A particularly large number of hostages were taken by Vyacheslav Ponomarev in Sloviansk, though these were later freed when government forces recaptured the city.
 Ponomarev later complained in Russian media that while they were fighting in Slavyansk, other militia groups were busy with theft of humanitarian help and property of civilians in Donetsk.

-Russia's controlled extremists in Donetsk raided the city's International Committee of the Red Cross office at 19:00 on 9 May 2014, and captured large stocks of medical supplies.
+Separatists in Donetsk raided the city's International Committee of the Red Cross office at 19:00 on 9 May 2014, and captured large stocks of medical supplies.
 They detained between seven and nine Red Cross workers.
 Those taken prisoner were accused of espionage, and held in the occupied Donetsk RSA building.
 They were later released on 10 May.
 One of the prisoners was found to have been severely beaten.
 The OSCE mission in Ukraine lost contact with four of its monitors in Donetsk Oblast on 26 May, and another four in Luhansk Oblast on 29 May.
 Both groups were held for a month, until being freed on 27 and 28 June respectively.

-In early July 2014, Amnesty International published evidence of beatings, torture, and abduction of activists, protesters and journalists by Russia's controlled extremists in the Donbas region since the start of the unrest in April.
+In early July 2014, Amnesty International published evidence of beatings, torture, and abduction of activists, protesters and journalists by separatists in the Donbas region since the start of the unrest in April.
 It said that "while most abductions appear to have a 'political' motivation there is clear evidence that abduction and torture is being used by armed groups to exert fear and control over local populations".
 The report also said that some people had been abducted for ransom.
 The report summarised its finding by stating that "the bulk of the abductions are being perpetrated by armed separatists, with the victims often subjected to stomach-turning beatings and torture.
 There is also evidence of a smaller number of abuses by pro-Kyiv forces."